tim-kaa-py/gh_copilot_tutorial/README.md

     4.  `export_to_excel(df, filepath)`: Exports the DataFrame to an Excel file named `customer_insurance_offers.xlsx`.

 *   **Insurance Offer Criteria:** Interest rate > 5%, Loan duration > 10 years.

+#### Step 4: Run the code

+*   If you get errors debug the code copying error messages to the chat window.
+If you know which code lines are the issue highlight them in the editor

-#### Step 4: Testing
+#### Optional Step 4: Testing

-*   Write unit tests for each function using `pytest`, emphasizing Test-Driven Development (TDD).
+*  Use the Copilot feature `Generate Tests` to create a test for as many functions as you stil have time for
+*  If you need test data try to use the chat window to generate it

 #### Step 5: GitHub and VSC Code

 *   Use VSC Code for version control and GitHub to commit and share the project.

-### Encouragement for Creativity

-*   Explore different coding strategies and data transformations.
-*   Refine the task with additional criteria for insurance offers or complex data transformations.

-### Final Sharing

-*   Commit your project to GitHub and share it with colleagues.